 My teeth though, were in great shape.
 I had a quick chat with the ortho about the bleaching which we agreed had been reasonably successful.
 I mentioned that after 3 consecutive nights of use it had made my gums crack and bleed, which he said noone else had told him before, so maybe that is just me?

 He had a quick look at tray 2 in my mouth, and examined the crack (read about that here).
 He could immediately see the problem, and upon examining the other aligners he had waiting for me we could see that some of them cover my stray lower tooth completely, and some just cover the top of it.
-He wasn’t able to give me any explanation other than the that the Invisalign robot was having an off day but he decided it was unnecessary to cover that tooth, and took all the future sets away and filed them down.
+Unfortunately, he wasn’t able to give me any explanation other than the that the Invisalign robot was having an off day but he decided it was unnecessary to cover that tooth, and took all the future sets away and filed them down.
 There was also a small area that irritates part of my gum that I have had to file on my last two sets, and he filed that on all the future sets too which was a great relief.

 By the time I got to this appointment, 4 weeks into my Invisalign treatment I could get my trays in and out almost without thinking about it.
 It wasn’t quite at the point where I could pop them out with my tongue as I have read some other people discuss, but it was certainly easy.
 I told my ortho this, and he chuckled and said “wait until we get these attachments on” with an evil glint in his eye, and what I thought might be a cackle under his breath…